 - Breast health

-You may ask as many questions as you’d like about sexual health and reproductive health during your well-woman exam at Heartfelt Obstetrics & Gynecology.
-The team is non -judgemental, open-minded, and knowledgeable about these topics and offers detailed answers or advice.
+You may ask as many questions as you’d like about sexual health and reproductive health during your well-woman exam at Heartfelt Obstetrics And Gynecology.
+The team is non-judgmental, open-minded, and knowledgeable about these topics and offers detailed answers or advice.

 What are the steps of a well-woman exam?

 Once you’ve come in for a few well-woman exams during adolescence or adulthood, you soon know exactly what you can expect at every visit after that.
 Some tests are not a part of every visit but instead happen every few years or as needed.
 Others are a part of every well-woman exam.

 At a well-woman exam visit to Heartfelt Obstetrics And Gynecology, you can expect a:

 Pelvic exams are a key part of every well-woman exam visit.
 Your gynecologist examines the external vulva and labia before widening your vagina with a speculum for an inside view.
 They examine the internal structures for indications of a disease or infection, which may include redness, swelling, or growths.